Attorney General of India

-The Attorney General for India is the chief legal advisor of the Government of India and is its chief advocate in the courts.
-They are appointed by the President of India at the instance of the Union Cabinet under Article 76(1) of the Constitution and hold office during the pleasure of the President.
-They must be a person qualified to be appointed as a Judge of the Supreme Court.
-Hence, they must have been a judge of a high court for five years or an advocate of a high court for ten years, or an eminent jurist in the opinion of the President.
+The Attorney General for India is the chief legal advisor of the Government of India.
+The Attorney General is appointed by the President of India at the instance of the Union Cabinet under Article 76(1) of the Constitution and hold office during the pleasure of the President.
+The Attorney General must meet the qualifications necessary for an appointment as a Judge of the Supreme Court.
+Therefore, the Attorney General should have served as a judge in a high court for a minimum of five years, or as an advocate in a high court for at least ten years.
+Alternatively, the President may consider an individual as eligible for the role if they are deemed an eminent jurist.

-R. Venkataramani is the incumbent Attorney-General for India.
-He succeeded to the office as the 16th Attorney-General on 1 October 2022.
+R. Venkataramani is the incumbent Attorney General for India.
+He succeeded to the office as the 16th Attorney General on 1 October 2022.
 His predecessor was K. K. Venugopal.

 Powers, duties and functions

 The attorney general is necessary for advising the Government of India on legal matters referred to them.
-They also perform other legal duties assigned to them by the President.
-The attorney general has the right of audience in all Courts in India as well as the right to participate in the proceedings of the Parliament, though not to vote.
+The attorney general also perform other legal duties assigned to by the President.
+Article 76 and 88 of the Constitution confer on the Attorney general the right of audience in all Courts in India as well as the right to participate in the proceedings of the Parliament, though not the right to vote.
 The attorney general appears on behalf of Government of India in all cases (including suits, appeals and other proceedings) in the Supreme Court in which Government of India is concerned.
-They also represent the Government of India in any reference made by the President to the Supreme Court under Article 143 of the Constitution.
+The attorney general also represents the Government of India in any reference made by the President to the Supreme Court under Article 143 of the Constitution.